PhenoApps/Field-Book/docs/export.md

 ## Overview

-The Export dialog allows the user to customize how collected data is exported.
+The Export dialog allows the user to customize how data is exported.
 Collected data is exported as `.csv` files.

 <figure class="image">